Xmas In My Village

 Xmas.. in my village as I remember

 Dad would have gone to the farm and brought in the yams.
 Rice was a rare luxury.
 The game had been left roasting by embers and would now be really hard.
-Dried of all moisture, it would be in the rafters same as the ears of corn, due for planting when the rains splatter a gasping earth later in the new year.
+Dried of all moisture, it would be in the rafters same as the ears of corn, due for planting when the splatter of the rain gasping earth later in the new year.

 As the game got bigger, the wives of all brothers, uncles would pool together to prepare them and it was shared out evenly including wives of the younger braves in the family who had yet to become good hunters.
 They generally brought in their contributions too.
 A small porcupine, an ant-eater, or armadillo.
 The armadillo was favoured for palm wine drinking.

-The younger children of the house would go from house to house sweeping, clearing weeds, roasting palm nuts and generally prepare for the festival.
+The younger children of the house would go from house to house sweeping, clearing weeds, roasting palm nuts, and generally preparing for the festival.
 The members who lived in town would start arriving around this time so the children would be looking forward to seeing a loved big brother, sister or relative.

 For the children, the festival had started.
 The pieces of darkened and burnt meat that would not make it for the pots would end up in our throats.
 Soon enough, you were not so sure if you had swallowed charcoal or meat.
 They all tasted like charcoal to me anyway.

 In the evening, we would band ourselves in our age grade, sing songs for the women around big fires as they cooked the vegetable soup.
 Several local cuisine or we would tire and roam the village streets singing songs.
-It was always an all- night affair.
+It was always an all-night affair.
 We walked, sang, and walked again.
-The village security was always relaxed at this time so there would be no gong at ten and nobody was arrested for going round the village.
+The village security was always relaxed at this time so there would be no gong at ten and nobody was arrested for going around the village.